abertschi/service-call-tracker/README.md

 </call>
 ```

+- The example above throws a RuntimeException if an intercepted method with the String argument *Peter Parker* is called.

 These global variable are available in your Groovy script.

 | Properties | Description          |
 |------------------|---|
-| request.payload  | Access to fields of the current request
+| request.payload  | Access fields of the current request
-| response.payload | Access to fields of the response payload tag
+| response.payload | Access fields of the response payload tag
 | stacktrace       | The stacktrace as instance of Throwable if set in the stacktrace tag of the response
-| system           | Access to Java system variables (i.e. system.mySystemVarName)
+| system           | Access Java system variables (i.e. system.mySystemVarName)
-| env              | Access to environment variables
+| env              | Access environment variables

 You can set a script, a stacktrace and a payload as a response for a call.
 In your Groovy script you have access to the throwable instance of the stacktrace tag and the return object of the payload tag.
-Once you set a script, the stacktrace and payload tags are ignored and you need to return or throw any objects within your script.
+Once you set a script, the stacktrace and payload tags are ignored and you need to return or throw an objects within the script.

 The table below shows the priority of execution of these tags (high to low)